microsoft/human-pose-estimation.pytorch/README.md

-# Simple Baselines for Pose Estimation and Tracking
+# Simple Baselines for Human Pose Estimation and Tracking

 ## Introduction
-This is an official pytorch implementation of [*Simple Baselines for Pose Estimation and Tracking*](https://arxiv.org/abs/1804.06208).
+This is an official pytorch implementation of [*Simple Baselines for Human Pose Estimation and Tracking*](https://arxiv.org/abs/1804.06208).
 This work provides baseline methods that are surprisingly simple and effective, thus helpful for inspiring and evaluating new ideas for the field.
 State-of-the-art results are achieved on challenging benchmarks.
 On COCO keypoints valid dataset, our best **single model** achieves **74.3 of mAP**.
 You can reproduce our results using this repo.
 All models are provided for research purpose.    </br>

 ## Main Results
 ### Results on MPII val